nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Application: Used to add new tasks for tracking purposes.

 Format: `add n/TASK NAME m/MODULE d/DESCRIPTION [a/START TIME] b/DEADLINE w/WORKLOAD [r/RECURRENCE] [t/TAG]…​`

-* If you wish to include any of the optional field, you need to follow its format.

 * If you wish to include a start time for your task, the start time should not be later than deadline.